-Also the same as with the CMTS-RKS interface, the MAC value normally used to authenticate RADIUS messages is not used (message integrity is provided with IPsec).
-The key for this RADIUS MAC MUST always be hardcoded to 16 0-bytes.
+As with the CMTS-RKS interface, the MAC value normally used to authenticate RADIUS messages is not used (message integrity is provided with IPsec).
+The key for this RADIUS MAC MUST always be hardcoded to 16 ASCII 0s.

 7.8.3.3 Interface between DF and DF for Event Messages